numcommand/num/doc/functions.md

 #### mode

-The mode, which may be multiple numbers or UNDEF.
-TODO.
+The mode, which may be one number, or multiple numbers or UNDEF.

     echo "1 2 2 3" | num mode
     2